-Georgia primarily acts in litigation involving accessorial liability, banking liabilities, breach of fiduciary duty and trust, conspiracy and fraud and she has specialist experience in company and insolvency disputes.
-Georgia is frequently instructed in international disputes, or cases with jurisdictional challenges, and is experienced in obtaining and resisting applications for urgent relief, most notably freezing and disclosure orders.
+Georgia primarily acts in litigation involving accessorial liability, asset recovery/tracing, banking and financial services disputes, breach of fiduciary duty and trust, conspiracy and fraud and she has significant experience in company and insolvency disputes.

 Georgia’s recent experience includes: